Kitware/CMake/Help/manual/cmake-file-api.7.rst

   cannot be built, so they should not be presented to the user as a buildable target.

-  This field was added in codemodel version 2.9.
   Abstract targets were not included in codemodel version 2.8 and earlier.

 ``symbolic``
+  .. codemodel-versionadded:: 2.9

   Optional member that is present with boolean value ``true`` if the target is :prop_tgt:`SYMBOLIC`.
 Symbolic targets are created by calls to :command:`add_library(INTERFACE SYMBOLIC) <add_library(INTERFACE-SYMBOLIC)>`, and are also abstract targets that are not part of the build system.

-  This field was added in codemodel version 2.9.
   Symbolic targets were not included in codemodel version 2.8 and earlier.

 ``backtrace``
   Optional member that is present when a CMake language backtrace to